 This section contains articles specific to CRYENGINE's Audio Translation Layer (ATL) system.

-If the CRYENGINE version you are using is 3.6 or earlier, then this section is not relevant - please visit the FMOD Ex Audio (deprecated) section.
+If the CRYENGINE version you are using is 3.6 (with FMOD) or earlier, then this section is not relevant - please visit the FMOD Ex Audio (deprecated) section.

 Please note that some of these articles are still WIP and content will be added/updated frequently.

 If you find information missing please let us know via the Feedback thread.